• Skip to primary navigation

 Here are some ideas of visiting Playa Hermosa, Guanacaste.

-Some people only have 4-5 full days in Costa Rica.
+Most people visit Costa Rica for one week, including travel days.
 It is possible to use Playa Hermosa as your homebase without renting a car.
 You will just have to book tours with transportation.

 • Day 1: Land in airport, take private shuttle to hotel

-• Day 2: Full day fishing/snorkeling/beach hopping in Gulf of Papagayo (pick up from Hermosa beach).
-Other options are scuba diving at Bat Islands or surfing at Witch’s Rock.
+• Day 2: Full day or half day fishing/snorkeling/beach hopping in Gulf of Papagayo (pick up from Hermosa beach).

-• Day 3: Sleep in, taxi to Playas del Coco in afternoon to souvenir shop, walk around town, happy hour, sunset drinks
+• Day 3: Sleep in, taxi to Playas del Coco in the afternoon to souvenir shop, walk around town, happy hour, sunset drinks.
+Have dinner at Le Coq or one of the bars.

-• Day 4: Full day trip to Diamante Eco Adventure Park for ziplining and animals, Hacienda Guachipelin for ziplining, hot springs and horseback riding or Rio Celeste to hike
+• Day 4 and 5: Full day tours such as Diamante Eco Adventure Park for ziplining and animals, Hacienda Guachipelin for ziplining, hot springs and horseback riding or Rio Celeste to hike in the rainforest and see a blue colored waterfall.
+Another option is a rainforest and sloth tour in Bijagua.

 Or read our guide to the best beaches in Guanacaste.